2 years full-time

 We also invite local practitioners to attend our regular design reviews or to be guest speakers.

-The Master of Architecture at UCLan is prescribed by the Architects Registration Board (ARB) and has full validation by the Royal Institute of Architects (RIBA) leading to Part 2 recognition, which allows you to proceed on a path to become a registered architect and ARB member.
+The Master of Architecture at UCLan is prescribed by the Architects Registration Board (ARB) and has full validation by the Royal Institute of Architects (RIBA) leading to Part 2 recognition (RIBA validation with conditions – a revisit from the RIBA will take place in April 2017).

 A special feature of this course is the unique blend of practice and theory, which underpins the student projects.
 As a student on an MArch course in the School, you will belong to a Postgraduate Design Community.
 You will study some modules alongside students from other art and design disciplines as well as the more closer construction, environmental and engineering disciplines.
 Through participation in a common programme, you will experience a sharing of knowledge and access to a wide range of staff and resources.